Center City Commuter Connection: Planning and development

 Suburban Station, located at 16th Street and JFK Boulevard, was the underground terminus of the commuter rail lines of the Pennsylvania Railroad (PRR).
 The Reading Company (RDG) ran trains on an elevated approach above city streets into the Reading Terminal, located at 12th and Market Streets (one block west of where Jefferson Station was built).
 The connection, the first of its kind in the United States, was built to allow trains to run through Philadelphia's downtown central business district, by uniting the commuter lines of the two rail systems.

-The CCCC was initially proposed in 1958 by R. Damon Childs, a junior land planner with the Philadelphia City Planning Commission, as a way to bring more people into Center City—which was losing population and business activity at the time—and would offer improved access from Philadelphia's western suburbs to the struggling department stores on East Market Street.
-The proposed connection would permit through-running of the Pennsylvania Railroad and the Reading Railroad suburban lines.
+R. Damon Childs was a junior land planner with the Philadelphia City Planning Commission when he proposed the CCCC to permit through-routing of the Pennsylvania Railroad and the Reading Railroad suburban lines.
 There already was a 0.8 mi subway from 16th Street to 20th Street, a portion of the trackage connecting Suburban Station with 30th Street Station to the west.
 The tunnel project extended four of Suburban Station's eight tracks 1.7 mi eastward.
 The proposed tunnel addition would pass just north of City Hall and then pass over the Broad Street Subway.
 The tracks would run under Filbert Street, would then curve to the north after 11th Street, pass under the Ridge Avenue Subway spur line, and run northward under 9th Street, ascending to join the Reading embankment near Spring Garden Street.
 Underground replacement for Reading Terminal—originally to be called 11th Street Station—was part of the Market East redevelopment project.
-At first the idea seemed preposterous because it required excavation under Philadelphia City Hall, one of the most massive buildings in the world, but city planner Edmund Bacon, initially doubtful about the tunnel, incorporated it into the city's 1960 Comprehensive Plan once he grasped the project's viability and usefulness.
+At first the idea seemed preposterous because it required excavation under Philadelphia City Hall, one of the most massive buildings in the world, but it was nevertheless incorporated by Edmund N. Bacon into the city's 1960 Comprehensive Plan.

-Still, the Commuter Rail Tunnel was considered for years to be a dream that would not come to pass.
-Funding issues, engineering challenges, and resistance from nearby businesses and residents delayed the start of construction for years.